raphCode/master-thesis-muzero/theory.typ

 *No data augmentation*\
 !agoz's data augmentation step of rotating and flipping board !reprs is removed, because it exploits Go-specifid symmetries.
-!az therefore trains 8 times slower on the !g of Go than its precursor.
+The data augmentation provided an eightfold increase in training data, !az therefore trains 8 times slower on the !g of Go than its precursor.

 *Shared !net for selfplay and training*\
 !agoz maintains separate !nns for selfplay and training, and switches them over when the